CiccioBro17/8-Bit_Machine/README.md

     ```./emulator.py examples/helloworld.bin```

+# License
 You are free to use this repository however you like.
 If you fork or modify it, I’d love it if you tag or mention me—just so I can check out what you’ve built!